Skin Lifting from Waxing | The Complete Guide

 Work with your representation to come up with a salon waiver form that best represents your business.
 A client waiver is a form that doesn't hold you liable for certain damages that may occur while visiting your salon.

 A good beauty business insurance plan should protect you against negligence claims, emotional trauma, lost wages, or the leaking of sensitive client data.
-General liability coverage should protect you from property damage claims, bodily injury and associated medical expenses, and slander.
+General liability coverage should protect you from property damage claims, bodily injury, associated medical expenses, and slander.

 Along with keeping your clients safe and protected with preventative measures and treatment in the case of a wax burn, take any steps necessary to ease any ill will in a way that you feel comfortable.